SHC-Robotics-Team-8255/vexilla-vagrant/README.md

       git clone
       vagrant up

-Vagrant will start a virtual machine running linux.
+Vagrant will start a virtual machine (VM) running linux.
 Once it completes launching you can ssh to that virtual machine by typing:

       vagrant ssh